 These are moments we may take for granted.
 But for children in Iowa’s foster care system, having an adult to care about the little things makes a big difference.
 Become a foster parent through LSI Foster Care and Adoption and make a difference for Iowa children.

-924western Iowa children were referred into foster care last year
+487western Iowa children have been referred into foster care so far this year

 215western Iowa children age 13 and above were in need of a foster home last year